alexmchale/turbosh/README.markdown

 There's a limit of the number files in a path that Turbosh can handle.
 I have had success with folders up to 50,000 files.
 A customer sent in a report that it was failing against a folder of about 700,000 files.
 The limit is somewhere in the middle.

+Turbosh cannot handle a project path that contains any files your user account does not have permission to read.

 Please email me at alexmchale@gmail.com if you run into any troubles with Turbosh.

 ### Changes ###

+v1.3

+* Feature: There is now a gear in the file viewer to change the font size.
+Five sizes are available.
+* Feature: There is a new screen that lets you synchronize a directory.
+This causes all new files that appear in that directory to be downloaded when synchronizing.
+* Fix a bug caused by project paths that contain files the user cannot read.

 v1.2